-My parents Ed and Lois Mendell moved our family to Raleigh in 1964 and built a house in District E on Glen Eden Drive.
-I attended Wake County Public Schools - Lacy Elementary School, Martin Middle School, and Broughton High School.
+My parents moved to Raleigh in 1964 and I grew up in District E, attending Wake County Public Schools Lacy Elementary, Martin Middle, and Broughton High School.